Medical Policy: 02.04.55

 This Medical Policy document describes the status of medical technology at the time the document was developed.
 Since that time, new technology may have emerged or new medical literature may have been published.
 This Medical Policy will be reviewed regularly and be updated as scientific and medical literature becomes available.

-Another issue related to EGFR and NSCLC is gene amplification, which is defined as the presence of an increased number of copies of a specific gene fragment in a chromosome.
+Another issue related to EGFR is gene amplification, which is defined as the presence of an increased number of copies of a specific gene fragment in a chromosome.
 This is measured using a laboratory method referred to as in-situ hybridization.
 Gene amplification may lead to production of increased numbers of a gene copies, a process referred to as elevated gene expression.
 Gene expression is measured by immunohistochemical testing.

 Both EGFR mutation analysis (PCR amplification and gene sequencing) and EGFR gene amplification (fluorescence in-situ hybridization or FISH) are commercially available (Genzyme Genetics Westborough, MA).
 These tests are regulated under the Clinical Laboratory Improvement Amendments (CLIA).
 Pre-market approval from the FDA is not required when the assay is performed in a laboratory that observes the CLIA regulations.